JoseRoca/WinFBX/docs/RichEdit/CTextPara2 Class.md

 Controls whether there is a page break before each paragraph in a range.

 ```
-FUNCTION CTextPara2.SetPageBreakBefore (BYVAL Value AS LONG) AS HRESULT
+FUNCTION SetPageBreakBefore (BYVAL Value AS LONG) AS HRESULT
    this.SetResult(m_pTextPara2->lpvtbl->SetPageBreakBefore(m_pTextPara2, Value))
    RETURN m_Result
 END FUNCTION